DBalint88/wordleSolver/readme.txt

 5. OTHER
     [ ] a.
 The app should not throw an error to the console when typing after the last box in the last row.
+    [ ] b.
+The JS should be modularized for readability.